Health Impacts of Climate Change

 We use cookies to measure site performance and improve your experience.
 By continuing to use this site, you agree to our Privacy Policy and Legal Notice.

-Impacts of Climate Change on Eye Health
+Impacts of Climate Change on Ocular Health: A Scoping Review

 Climate change is likely to increase the incidence of cataracts, severe allergic eye disease, glaucoma, age-related macular degeneration, trachoma infections, vitamin A deficiency, and eye injuries.